|Region||Lands of Purity|

 Targad held Iglutt until 1531.
 In this year, the Shields of Iraktharbhun became the city's new masters.
 Rather than be subjected to the rule of non-Tungesti, most of Targad's people fled east to their old lands in the Iraktharbhun Valley.

 During the Black Tide's control of the Lands of Purity, Iglutt came to be a heavily fortified city-state with numerous political groups.
 It was the heart of resistance to the Black Tide of Thasmudyan.
 Some groups were extremely fanatical in nature (e.g. Righteous Arms of Athena), while others were pacifists, whom sought to keep peace with other civilizations.
 The majority of the population worshiped the deity Athena.
-With the Black Tide's defeat in the Athena Crusade, Iglutt's more militant members move northwards to the area of Cildâph and the Tarkica forest, founding Rumakarrûs.
+With the Black Tide's defeat in the Athenian Crusade (1539 - 1551), Iglutt's more militant members move northwards to the area of Cildâph and the Tarkica forest, founding Rumakarrûs.

 Today, Iglutt's Third Wall is polished white, with images of angelic figures, silver and gold dragons, and those used by the Scourge of Athena.